 And in simpler matter of life, we can learn to quickly size up situations even before we reach that point.

 So proper planning and organizational skills play an important part in life overall.

-The art of problem solving is a tool for my life.
+The art of problem-solving is a tool for my life.
 I keep developing my problem-solving artistry as I learn newfound lessons every day I live.
-It is empowerment of self.
+It is the empowerment of self.

-So in closing, lots of tools exist for problem solving.
+So in closing, lots of tools exist for problem-solving.
 Tools can be procured from lots of available resources.
 These abound in our online databases via search engines like Google.
 Help can also be found in support groups, counselors, coaches.
-As well in formal education such as courses, classes, workshops, even colleges and universities.
+As well as in formal education such as courses, classes, workshops, even colleges, and universities.